 Complete your breakfast

 Try serving these pancakes with bacon and scrambled eggs (or basted or over easy eggs!) for a classic and filling breakfast.
-Wash it down with a blueberry smoothie or a vanilla iced latte.
+Wash it down with a vanilla iced latte.

 Make Ahead Ideas